Holographic theory for continuous phase transitions -- the emergence and symmetry protection of gaplessness: 1+1D anomaly-free symmetry

-\endgroup The above three multi-componant partition functions are closely related.
+\endgroup The above three multi-component partition functions are closely related.
 In fact

-This suggests that the three CFT's, \eqn{S3m76}, \eqn{Z3m76}, and \eqn{Z2m76}, are actully the same CFT.
-This allows us conclude that the critical point 5 in Fig. \ref{S3phasetrans} is described by the CFT \eqn{S3m76}.
-Such a CFT have two relevant directions of scaling dimensions $(h,\bar h) = (\frac17,\frac17), (\frac57,\frac57) $, consistent with the phase diagram Fig. \ref{S3phasetrans}.
-The global phase diagram Fig. \ref{S3phasetrans} is consistant with the numerical result Fig. \ref{Potts5_10-10_9-9} from tensor network calculation.
+This suggests that the three CFT's, \eqn{S3m76}, \eqn{Z3m76}, and \eqn{Z2m76}, are actually the same CFT.
+This allows us to conclude that the CFT \eq{S3m76} can be a candidate for one of three tricritical points $5$, $5'$, and $5''$ in Fig. \ref{S3phasetrans}.
+Certainly, it is also possible that the three tricritical points $5$, $5'$, and $5''$ are described by CFT's with $(c,\bar c) \geq (1,1)$.